discord-net/Discord.Net/docs/guides/getting_started/installing.md

 you may encounter a @System.PlatformNotSupportedException upon connecting.

-You may resolve this by either targeting .NET Core 2.1 or later, or by installing one or more custom packages as listed below.
+You may resolve this by either targeting .NET Core 2.1 or higher, or by installing one or more custom packages as listed below.

 #### [Targeting .NET Core 2.1](#tab/core2-1)